lenijwp/COSTELLO/SupplementaryExp/README.md

 ```
 ## Results
 Here is our evaluation result:

 ![Results](./results.png)

-COSTELLO also exhibits remarkable effectiveness on BART and T5.
+COSTELLO also exhibits qualified effectiveness onth BART and T5.
+There's a decline in test precision on embeddings provided by LLaMA2 and particularly OpenAI.
-While its performance on embeddings from LLaMA2 and OpenAI is comparatively lower, it suggests that OpenAI offers higher-quality embeddings,i.e., downstream applications trained on these embeddings exhibit superior performance with less violation of our contrastive relationships, aligning with our expectations to the current state-of-the-art LLMs.
+However, this observation suggests that OpenAI potentially provides higher-quality embeddings, resulting in downstream applications achieve superior performance with fewer violations of contrastive relationships.
+This aligns well with our expectations regarding the current state-of-the-art LLMs, as they have demonstrated remarkable performance across various tasks.

-The reason for the declining test precision may be that OpenAI and LLaMA2 provide higher dimensional embeddings, making the analysis more challenging.
-Also they employ more complex tokenizers, i.e., the lexicon we use to compute thresholds may be less suitable for these latest LLMs.
+The decline in test precision might be attributed to higher-dimensional embeddings provided by OpenAI and LLaMA2, which pose more challenges.
+Additionally, these latest LLMs utilize more complex tokenizers, potentially rendering our lexicon (which is used for threshold computation) less suitable for them.
-In our fature work, we will enhance testing effectiveness by exploring more adaptable lexicons for recent LLMs.
+In our future plan, we aim to enhance testing effectiveness by exploring more adaptable lexicons tailored for recent LLMs.